d4n3sh/thedaneshproject/content/posts/2009-04-09-p1-w1max-ds300-modem-admin-password-revealed.md

 This time  on purpose I guess.
 Why?

-First, the new login provided users with limited access to the modem&#8217;s configurations and second, no news from P1.
+First, the new login provided users with limited access to the modem's configurations and second, no news from P1.
 You do the math.

 Even though access was limited, these were same options one would expect to find in any other router.
 Port forwarding, ddns, dhcp, dmz and the other standard stuff.